southalc/vault/REFERENCE.md

 #### Parameters

-The following parameters are available in the `vault` class.
+The following parameters are available in the `vault_secrets` class.

 ##### `vault_uri`